ErBa508/analyzeButtonPresses/README.md

 - **genTimeSeries.m** -
-	- SUMMARY: raw data is in the format of a column of mouse press/release events and needs to be converted to continuous time series format.
+	- SUMMARY: raw data is in the format of a column of mouse press/release events and needs to be converted to an evenly sampled time series format.
 	Called by **main.m**.
 	- INPUT: rawData, framerate (#), endTime(#)
     	- rawData (3 columns)
     		- column 1 = count from 1 : length(column 2)